 ~(keystone_admin)]$ system host-fs-modify controller-1 scratch=10

 This is the storage allotment for backup operations.
-This is a backup area, where, backup=2*database+platform size.
+This is a backup area, where:

-This storage allotment is used by the host as a temp area for a variety of miscellaneous transient host operations.
+This storage allotment is used by the host as a temporary area for a variety of miscellaneous transient host operations.

 This is the storage allotment for log data.
 This filesystem is not resizable.
 Logs are rotated within the fixed space allocated.